1977 Coachman Cadet Renovation

 Before and After

-I looooove me a good before and after!
-The transformation wouldn’t be as satisfying if there wasn’t a before picture to look back on.
-Here are all the before and after shots of this trailer renovation!
-Slide the arrows back and fourth to compare the images.
+I love me a good before and after!
+The transformation of this vintage camper wouldn’t be as satisfying if there wasn’t a before picture to look back on.
+Check out these comparison shots.

 What Was Done